Back

 Changing work processes

 Design challenges made us think that we can do better.
-After that, we decided to reorganize the design system of our company.
+After that, we decided to reorganize our company’s design system.

-On previous projects, designers worked alone and their capacity couldn’t be higher than 40 workhours a week.
+On previous projects, designers worked alone and their capacity can’t exceed 40 work hours a week.
 We used to start the work by creating a concept and only high-level mockups because it was convenient and effective.
-It was until we decided to try something new and see how a different process can affect the result.
+It was not until we decided to try something new and see how a different process could affect the result.

-Now we build a team of designers for every project — they share the expertise and insights with each other.
-The work is done faster because there are more people on the project 🙂 Now we start with mind mapping and creating a concept, prepare a mockup for devs, thus reducing the number of design bugs and paying even more attention to the concept presentation.
+Now, we build a team of designers for every project — they share their expertise and insights with each other.
+The work is done faster because more people are on the project 🙂 Now, we start with mind mapping, creating a concept, and preparing a mockup for devs, thus reducing the number of design bugs and paying even more attention to the concept presentation.

 See also 4 apps and CMS for night clubs in six months.
 Purrweb’s case